What Is Revolving Credit and How Does It Work?

 A few simple steps can help you pay down a revolving balance and might even help your credit score moving forward.

-- Spend responsibly: It’s a good tip whether you carry a revolving balance or not.
-If you do have a balance, make sure to keep in mind what you already owe when you think about spending more.
+- Spend responsibly.
+This is a good tip whether you carry a revolving balance or not.
+But if you do have a balance, make sure to keep in mind what you already owe when you think about spending more.

-- Pay more than the minimum: Whenever possible, pay more than the minimum payment.
-It may help you lower your balance quicker.
+- Pay more than the minimum.
+Whenever possible, pay more than the minimum amount due.
+It might help you lower your balance more quickly.